Vitorrso/Vitorrso/README.md

 ## Hello there! 🙋‍♂️🛸

-🔭 Currently working in technical support.
+🔭 Currently working in IT technical support.
 🌱 Studying Computer Engineering.
 😄 Pronouns: he/him.
 ⚡ Fun fact: I love music and I'm a big fan of RPGs.